Cellcom (United States): Network

+28 GHz Ka-Band: n261; Branded as "5G+", these are the mmWave bands.

 Cellcom is a Verizon LTE in Rural America (LTEiRA) partner.
 Through this partnership, customers of both carriers will benefit from the high-speed, fourth-generation long-term evolution (LTE) services.

 Cellcom has access to Verizon Wireless's extensive 700 MHz and AWS 1 spectrum holdings for use on their network.

 Cellcom has made plans to extend its 4G LTE infrastructure into almost all of its existing 3G CDMA network during 2016.

 In 2020 Cellcom introduced Voice over LTE and the ability to use 4G LTE data while talking on the phone, which they market as Advanced Calling.

 Cellcom first started offering 5G along with Wi-Fi calling with a new SIM card in 2023.
 By 2024 Cellcom increased their 5G area, and worked with Verizon, to offer 5G to customers nation wide.

 In 2023 Cellcom shutdown their 3G CDMA network, and shut down their 2G CMDA network on December 4, 2024.